 Examples of Money Rules:

-• Spending thresholds that, if your teen wants to spend over, has to be okay'd by you
+- Spending thresholds that, if your teen wants to spend over, have to be okayed by you

-• Saving money rules (if you want your teen to set aside a certain portion of all their income into savings for something else, like college – here's 3 strategies for how to save for college in 4 years – or their car)
+- Saving money rules (if you want your teen to set aside a certain portion of all their income into savings for something else, like college – here are 3 strategies for how to save for college in 4 years – or their car)

 These conversations will also help set up expectations for your teen so that they can understand what their expenses are, which they'll need to know to set up their budget.